 Summers in Ladakh (June- September) are truly beautiful with moderate temperatures and hospitable environment for the tourists.
 During the remaining part of the year, the Manali-Leh highway which is the only means to reach Ladakh, remains non-functional.
 Although, there is another route, that can be used to reach the place, the Srinagar-Leh highway, it can get affected with landslides as well.

 Moreover, it is during summers that you can enjoy the entire setup of the place in totality.
 Said to be a dream destination for most of the people, Ladakh comes across to be a worth visiting place for the travellers.
 Be it the splendid set up showcasing snow covered mountains well blended with alluring valleys and lakes, Ladakh is sure to touch your chord at its best.
-Beautifully displaying the sights of the splendid field of valleys and slopes adjoined with the relishing knowledge of perseverance via the spectacularly beautiful neighborhood, this place calls to endure you with the best experience.
+Beautifully displaying the sights of the splendid field of valleys and slopes adjoined with the relishing knowledge of perseverance via the spectacularly beautiful neighbourhood, this place calls to endure you with the best experience.

 However, the land of Ladakh has its own charm in the winters as well.
 This is the reason why many people, especially the truly adventurous ones, seek to visit the place when it is blanketed in snow.
 The Frozen River Trek, which is also one of the most famous and unique treks, is also carried out in winter, upping the excitement quotient in the travellers to visit Ladakh during this harsh but glorious period.